-Description: The Chemistry and Metallurgy Research Replacement Project at Los Alamos National Laboratory is being planned to relocate and consolidate support capabilities for analytical chemistry, materials characterization, and actinide research and development now housed in the current Chemistry and Metallurgy Research Facility.
-The Chemistry and Metallurgy Research Replacement Project consists of three primary elements: the Radiological Laboratory/Utility/Office Building, Special Facility Equipment, and the Nuclear Facility.
-The Nuclear Facility will be a Hazard Category 2 facility and poses the greatest hazard because of the substantial inventory of uranium and plutonium, as well as the presence of various hazardous materials.
+Description: The Chemistry and Metallurgy Research Replacement Project at Los Alamos National Laboratory is being planned to relocate and consolidate support capabilities for analytical chemistry, materials characterization, and actinide research and development now housed in the Chemistry and Metallurgy Research Facility.
+The project consists of three primary elements: the Radiological Laboratory/Utility/Office Building, Special Facility Equipment, and the Nuclear Facility.
+The Nuclear Facility will be a Hazard Category 2 facility and poses the greatest hazard because of its substantial inventory of uranium and plutonium, as well as the presence of various hazardous materials.
 Only the Nuclear Facility is discussed here.
 Status of Facility: Critical Decision-1 has been approved.
-The preliminary design of the Nuclear Facility is about 60 percent complete.
+The preliminary design of the Nuclear Facility is about 70 percent complete.
 Critical Decision-2/3 is expected to be approved in July 2007.
 The Nuclear Facility is expected to be operational in 2014.